Funded Projects

 HSU English Channel: Experiential Learning of English Speaking and Communication Skills through Digital Technologies”

-With an aim to provide a real-time, online platform for students and staff to share their opinions and knowledge interactively, we have secured funding from the University’s Sustainable Development Grant in 2020 to run a project entitled “HSU English Channel: Experiential Learning of English Speaking and Communication Skills through Digital Technologies”.
+The project, aimed at providing a real-time, online platform for students and staff to share their opinions and knowledge interactively, received funding from the University’s Sustainable Development Grant in 2020, to run a project entitled “HSU English Channel: Experiential Learning of English Speaking and Communication Skills through Digital Technologies”.

-With the funding, we have set up a video studio in the ELC.
-We have also recruited students to be HSU YouTubers to run their own English Channels.
-They are:
+With the funding, we set up a video studio in the ELC and recruited students to be HSU YouTubers to run their own English Channels.
+They included:

-1. Launch your own English Channel related to your interests,
+1. Launch their own English Channel related to their interests,

-2. Be given advice by our staff to regularly produce YouTube episodes in English (indoor or outdoor; livestreamed or post-produced),
+2. Receive advice from staff to regularly produce YouTube episodes in English (indoor or outdoor; livestreamed or post-produced),

-3. Enjoy the privilege of using our new studio and equipment to produce your episodes,
+3. Enjoy the privilege of using our studio and equipment to produce episodes,

 4. Be awarded iGPS/ECA/CS hours, IELAS stamps, and book coupons upon completion of each episode, and

-5. Be trained to be HSU Edutainers to produce a short video (similar to a TED Talk) on a theme under the UN’s Sustainable Development Goal in March.
-The most highly-voted ones will be subsidized to join an overseas conference in summer!
+5. Be trained to be HSU Edutainers to produce a short video (similar to a TED Talk) on a theme under the UN’s Sustainable Development Goal.
+The most highly voted videos were subsidized to join an overseas conference in summer.

 Contact Us